kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

-Various features were extracted from the listings through the use of webscraping and it is the main objective at this stage to clean and construct a tidy DataFrame, that is ready for the following stages.
+Various features were extracted from the listings through the use of webscraping and it is the main objective at this stage to clean and construct a tidy DataFrame that is ready for the following stages.
 A brief overview of the following stages is given below.

 - Feature Engineering - Adding location based features.